syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Compression.md

 //Set the image quality.
 options.ImageQuality = 50;

-//Assign the compression option to the document loadedDocument.Compress(options);
+//Assign the compression option to the document. loadedDocument.Compress(options);

-//Creating the stream object
+//Creating the stream object.
 MemoryStream stream = new MemoryStream();
 //Save the document into stream. loadedDocument.Save(stream);